 Let’s get the hyperbole out of the way: This may be the most beautiful high Alps paved climb I have ever cycled.
 Seriously. 🙂

 Colle del Nivolet is a gigantic climb in Piemonte, Italy in the heart of the Parco Nazionale Gran Paradiso.
 It was built between 1953 and 1963 to service the two hydroelectric dams up high.
 The national park, along with the Vanoise National Park, (the connected French side of the highest mountains here), make up one of the largest protected natural areas in Europe.
 Apparently the wild ibix here migrate between the two parks.

 I started in Locana forty kilometres from the summit.
 In fact, the climb takes quite a while to get interesting.
 The first half is on a lightly trafficked, but main road that gently climbs towards high mountains.
 Nothing too special.

 TIP: After 14 kms there is a 3.5 kilometre uphill tunnel (8% average).
 Not fun at all.
-To bypass: a 100 metres before tunnel take the small road on right.
+To bypass: a 100 metres before tunnel take the small road on left.
 It is the old road — in terrible condition, but hey (and there are some great old hairpins).
 After 2 kms you are forced into the tunnel.
 But ride 100 metres inside and climb out again on the left onto a better quality old road that rejoins the main route at the tunnel exit.
 Phew!

 The route gets more touristy as it reaches Lago di Ceresole – a large artificial lake with a dam.
 It’s after the lake that the climb finally starts to get fun.
 From 15 kms or so to go, the road is closed for 7 months of the year a clear sign that we are leaving civilisation.